apache/druid/docs/ingestion/hadoop.md

 ```

 You can also read from cloud storage such as Amazon S3 or Google Cloud Storage.
-To do so, you need to install the necessary library under Druid's classpath in _all MiddleManager or Indexer processes_.
+To do so, you need to install the necessary library under Druid's classpath in _all Middle Manager or Indexer processes_.
 For S3, you can run the below command to install the [Hadoop AWS module](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/).

 ```bash